JohnZhong2021/Python-practice-project/README.md

    You can create a pre-organized list of words that users can grab words from.
 Also, you must include specific functions to check whether or not a user has entered a single letter or if the input letter is in the hidden word, to if the user has actually inputted a single letter, and to print the correct outcomes (letters).
+# 05Email_slicer
+  This is one of the convenient python projects that has a lot of use in the future.
+The program helps get you the username and domain name from an email address.
+You can even customize the application and send a message to the host with this information.